Sharing easy homemade delicious recipes

 Why do you put sugar in bolognese sauce?

-Sugar is usually added to help cut the acidity from the tomatoes used, usually cheaper varieties.
-I have found using milk can do a similar job so this recipe doesn’t need the sugar but as always – taste, taste, taste!
+Add sugar to help cut the acidity from the tomatoes used, usually cheaper varieties.
+I have found using milk can do a similar job.
+This recipe doesn’t need the sugar but as always – taste, taste, taste!
 You can always add it if you feel your version needs it.

 How long can I simmer spaghetti sauce?